 Blocking and bracing is a technique used to secure a part inside the crate, a screw or nail is placed in pieces of lumber to place around the part.
 This will reinforce the part's position in the crate.

 Blocking and bracing also help to support the integrity of the packaging from the inside out. #6: Pallet Wrap

-Pallet wrap helps to ensure that bursting strength of packaging is properly reinforced.
+Pallet wrap helps to ensure that the bursting strength of packaging is properly reinforced.